ramblingjoint/ramblingjoint/_posts/2017-10-27-017-our-musical-evolution.md

 ### How did we evolve musically?

 This episode is a discussion on the evolution of our musical taste over the years.
+From BSB to John Mayer!

 Image: [Pixabay](https://pixabay.com/en/k7-plastic-magnetic-tape-black-tdk-1336026/){:target="blank"}